 When you purchase a house using a mortgage, the interest you pay is loaded heavily toward the front of the loan.
 The further you are along in the repayment process, the less you will owe each month in interest.
 Therefore, if you do not stay in the house for an extended period of time, you will have built very little equity.
 Essentially, you have just “rented” the house you “own” from the bank.

 Furthermore, when you hop to your “bigger, better” home, choosing to replace your 30-year mortgage with another 30-year mortgage is a risky proposition.
 In theory, real estate should increase in value.
 However, if the value of your house a) increases very little, b) holds its value but does not increase, or c) decreases in value, you could be in for a rude awakening.
 When it is time to sell your home so that you can hop to the next one, you will now have to pay the difference between the sales price and the balance owed on the loan to the bank.
 Furthermore, you will also have to pay for your closing costs.
 So now, not only do you have zero equity in a house, you may also be out thousands – even tens of thousands – of dollars.
 You would have been better off renting.

 Cash you say?
 Nobody pays cash for a house.
 Well, despite rumors to the contrary, it is possible.
-If you are debt free and saving money like a rock star, you can truly buy a house with cash.
+If you are debt free and saving money like a rock star, you really can buy a house with cash.
 You may have to sacrifice by living in your apartment for an extra couple of years, but think about how awesome it would be to own your house free and clear from day one!
-Think of all the money you could save each month if you didn’t have a mortgage or rent payment.
+Think of all the money you could save without a mortgage payment.
 Now THAT is some financial freedom!

 As you can see, while I believe that owning a house is clearly the best option for most people, it is not always the right choice for you.
 Whether you should rent or own largely depends on the facts of your personal situation.
-Hopefully, these tips have helped point you in the direction that may be best for you.
+Hopefully, these tips have helped you decide what decision is best for you!